ibm-cloud-docs/cloud-object-storage/object-lock.md

 7. Click on Save
 8. Proceed with rest of the configuration settings and click **Create bucket**

-### Enabling Object Lock on an existing (empty) bucket:
+### Enabling Object Lock on an existing bucket:
 {: #ol-gs-existing}

-An empty bucket can be set for Object Lock use as follows:
+A bucket can be set for Object Lock use as follows:

 1. Navigate to your bucket **Configuration** section
 2. Click on **Object Versioning**